thomasms/physicstom.com/content/blog/mortgages/index.md

 tags: ['mortgage','loan','finance']
 ---

-I always get annoyed when finacial products are sold to you without any explaination of how they come to these magical numbers.
+I always get annoyed when financial products are sold to you without any explaination of how they come to these magical numbers.
 When you question the sales person how these figures came out, they always come back blankly with "it's very complicated but our system does it for us".
 Hogwash.
 The problem can always be broken down and understood, it is just they are unwilling to explain it, or normally, simply unable to explain it.
 I bringeth an example on mortgages.

 A friend recently asked me to help understand their mortgage proposal from the bank, and I gladly met the challenge.
 He explained that the bank produced a spreadsheet with monthly payments but no explaination on how this was calculated and he wanted to know how it works.